 - Small kitchen appliances (blenders, toasters, toaster ovens et al)

 These are just some places to get you started.
-I've also had great success at book sales (bring a book sale app and check prices before you buy anything!), auction houses and store closures.
+I've also had great success at book sales (bring a book sale app and check prices before you buy anything!), auction houses, and store closures.
 I bought shelving from a closing Bon Ton that I was able to turn around and sell that same week to a local business for nearly five times the price.
-And the business owner who bought it was thrilled at the great deal that they got from me!
+And the business owner who bought it was thrilled at a great deal that they got from me!

 Your true success will come when you begin developing an eye for a deal.
 As you develop that sense you'll start to find deals everywhere you go.

 As with any product you sell, you should keep a close eye on your expenses.
-Factor in both money spent in acquiring and delivering the product to the marketplace as well as the cost of your time in making these acquisitions.
+Factor in both money spent on acquiring and delivering the product to the marketplace as well as the cost of your time in making these acquisitions.
 Tracking your expenses will help you determine the best price to ensure a quick sale and profitable margins.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.